-Whether it’s the best of British comedy with An Idiot Abroad, the best of American comedy with Modern Family or the hilarious animated comedy American Dad – we’ve got something to make you smile.
+Whether it’s the best of British comedy with Michael McIntyre's Comedy Roadshow, the best of American comedy with Modern Family or the hilarious animated comedy American Dad – we’ve got something to make you smile.

 Alan Carr: Chatty Man

 More unashamedly addictive celeb antics as the chatty man plays host to comedian John Bishop, chef Heston Blumenthal and Lady Gaga, who not only talks about her new album but gives an exclusive performance.